How Much Does Kitchen Remodel Cost in San Francisco, CA?

 | Minor Refresh (paint+hardware) | $1,260 | $1,790 | $2,770 |

-Understanding Kitchen Remodel Costs in San Francisco
+Why Kitchen Remodel Costs Vary in San Francisco

 | Feature | Budget | Standard | Premium |